Free Oregon Residential Lease Agreement Form

 Pending proceedings to foreclose a tax lien.

 Smoking policy: The landlord has to inform the tenants about the precise rules for smoking on the premises.
-Both the landlord and tenant must sign this acknowledgment (§ 90.220).
+Both the landlord and tenant must sign this acknowledgment (ORS § 90.220).

-Utility/service fees: Any fees that the tenant has to pay for that benefit the landlord and/or other tenants living in the building (for example: shared heating costs) must be clearly noted in the lease agreement (§ 90.315).
+Service Payments: Any fees that the tenant has to pay for that benefit the landlord and/or other tenants living in the building (for example: shared heating costs) must be clearly noted in the lease agreement (ORS § 90.315).

 A couple of residential disclosure laws in Oregon only apply in the City of Portland.
 These include:

-Security deposit receipt: Tenants must receive a receipt for the security deposit detailing the amount and the name and location of the bank it is to be kept in (§ 30.01.087(B)(1)).
+Security deposit receipt: Tenants must receive a receipt for the security deposit detailing the amount and the name and location of the bank it is to be kept in (PCC § 30.01.087(B)(1)).
 This must be provided within 2 weeks from when the deposit is paid.

 Oregon Lease Agreement Laws